 There will eventually be six or more unique online poker networks in New Jersey.

-Golden Nugget / Bally Technologies and Betfair / Trump Plaza are expected to launch poker products soon, as are Tropicana / Gamesys (Virgin).
+Golden Nugget / Bally Technologies and Betfair / Trump Plaza are expected to launch poker products at some point, as are Tropicana / Gamesys (Virgin).

 As for the remaining Atlantic City casinos: